oiraqi/paradigms/P2-Integration/README.md

 ### Service consumer
 This is the party that consumes the service offered by the service provider.
 It needs to know nothing about the service implementation (one of the main purposes of RPC)
 - **Client stub or proxy:** implements the service API, but this is just a proxy/fake implementation, which gives the impression to the service consumer that it's invoking the remore business implementation as if it were local.
-It prvides:
+It provides parameter marshalling and result unmarshalling.
-  - **parameter marshalling:** serializing and packing parameters from their in-memory representation into a *structured* stream of bytes that is suitable for transport and from which parameters can be rebuilt (unmarshalled) by the server stub on the other side
+- **parameter marshalling:** serializing and packing parameters from their in-memory representation into a *structured* stream of bytes that is suitable for transport and from which parameters can be rebuilt (unmarshalled) by the server stub on the other side.
-  - **result unmarshalling:** unpacking and deserializing the result from the stream of bytes sent ny the server stub into its in-memory representation
+- **result unmarshalling:** unpacking and deserializing the result from the stream of bytes sent ny the server stub into its in-memory representation.

 ### Service provider
 This is the party that provides the business implementation of the service API.
 It publishes such an implementation under a well known location and responds to consumer invocations
-- **Server stub or skeleton:** uses/wrapps the service business implementaion, while providing:
+- **Server stub or skeleton:** uses/wrapps the service business implementaion, while providing parameter unmarshalling and result marshalling.
-  - **parameter unmarshalling:** unpacking and deserializing the parameters from the stream of bytes sent by the client stub into their in-memory representation
+- **parameter unmarshalling:** unpacking and deserializing the parameters from the stream of bytes sent by the client stub into their in-memory representation.
-  - **result marshalling:** serializing the result from its in-memory representation into a *structured* stream of bytes that is suitable for transport and from which the result can be rebuilt (unmarshalled) by the client stub on the other side
+- **result marshalling:** serializing the result from its in-memory representation into a *structured* stream of bytes that is suitable for transport and from which the result can be rebuilt (unmarshalled) by the client stub on the other side.

 ## Runtime Flow
 <p align="center"><img src="figures/runtime-flow.png"><br/>Figure 2.
 RPC Runtime Flow</p>